 Lifestyle

-• Use douches, vaginal deodorants, or harsh soaps in or around your vagina.
+- Use douches, vaginal deodorants, scented soaps in or around your vagina, or bubble baths.

 Stress and Poor Diet

-• An increase in stress hormones due to physiological stresses has been linked to a higher risk of BV.
-Have an increase of stress hormones due to physiological stresses (source).
+- An increase in stress due to physiological stresses has been linked to a higher risk of BV.
+Stress hormones can upset the balance of bacteria and weaken the immune system’s response (source).

 The good news is that you can control or eliminate most of these risks to reduce your chance of getting BV.
 By changing your hygiene habits, sexual activity, and diet, you can decrease your risk of bacterial vaginosis.
 Unfortunately, reducing risk factors alone may not stop you from getting BV.